 Some common names for the half hardy annual Ageratum include Flossflower, Garden Ageratum, and Tropical Whiteweed.
 They typically flower from June to late September.

-Ageratum can grow up to 60 cm in height.
+Ageratum can grow up to 24 inches (60 cm) in height.
 The plants may have downy white, pink, deep violet or pale blue flowers.
 Their height and color makes them very suitable for edging as they often form compact mounds, they are also ideal border plants and look attractive in containers.

 Members of the Ageratum genus are native to central and northern America.